 In a remote meeting, it is much harder to control the variables for participants than for an inperson meeting.
 Don't try to eliminate the variables- embrace them.
 For one example, let's think about sharing a live presentation on screen.
 This works for participants who log onto the meeting using a device with a screen, but not for participants joining by phone.
-Send out all presentations in advance to participants via email or through the calendar invitation, so everyone has the material at their fingertips.
+Send out all presentations in advance to participants via email or through the calendar invitation, so everyone has the material at their advance to participants via email or through the calendar invitation, so everyone has the material at their fingertips.
 As another example, provide multiple ways for participants to join the meeting as well.
 Most video conferencing systems allow for computer, tablet, or phone access with or without video connectivity.
 And if you follow our first tip and appoint the Screen Sharer, back up this role too!
-Make sure more than one participant is ready to share the deck in case of last-minute challenges.
+Make sure more than one up the meeting.
+This is a tried-and-true formula for in-person meetings but is extremely taxing over video.
+The human brain is wired for in-person connection.
+Research shows that sitting at a kitchen table interacting with a computer is much different than sitting at a conference table interacting with peers.
+This phenomenon even has its own name, Zoom fatigue.
+Keep this in mind while scheduling video meetings, and try to break them up more than you would an in-person meeting.
+We suggest that no video meeting last longer than 2.5 hours, including breaks.
+If scheduling difficulties don't permit multi-day finals, try to schedule longer-than-normal breaks in between presentations to give participants a chance to stretch and walk around.